 Minerva is the goddess of wisdom, strategy, craft and trade.
 Unlike the god of war Mars, she is solely the goddess of defensive war.
 Minerva is one of the 3 Roman gods of the Capitoline Triad.
 She is often portrayed with an owl, known as the ‘Owl of Minerva’.
 The owl symbolises her wisdom and knowledge.

 Her father, Jupiter had swallowed the Titaness Metis, and in turn, he was left with a splitting headache.
 The Roman God Vulcan then cracked open Jupiter’s head to relieve him of the pain.
 Subsequently out emerged Minerva, a full-size adult clad in armour.
-Additionally, the goddess is depicted with a muscular build, adorning an armour and carrying a sword.
+Additionally, the Romans depict the goddess with a muscular build, adorning an armour and carrying a sword.

 4) Neptune- The Roman God of the sea